heimrichhannot/contao-advanced-dashboard-bundle/README.md

 1. Clear your cache if not in dev mode

 1. Apply the created right in user or user group settings to a user or user group.

+Additional notes:
+- If no configuration is defined, or a user has no configuration added, a default configuration is used.
+You can customize the default configuration by creating a configuation with the name default.
+- Restriction are not applied to admin user.

 ## Developers